 Build your portfolio without leaving campus by working on the College’s award-winning student newspaper, The Chronicle.
 You’ll learn the ropes of journalism from a faculty advisor who has worked for two national dailies and knows what it takes to produce a successful paper and multimedia news website.
-Students from various majors write, edit and photograph all content for the paper, working on tight weekly deadlines.
+Students from various majors write, edit and photograph all content on a variety of topics for the bi-weekly paper.

 You can also:

 - Earn academic credit and garner résumé-building experience.

 - Cross-train on a variety of skills, including photography, editing and design.

 - Enjoy access to high-profile campus guests.
 (Past visitors have included then-U.S. Sen. Barack Obama, former Secretary of State Madeleine Albright, Hill Harper, Tavis Smiley, Common and Caroline Kennedy.)

 - Enter—and win!—state and regional competitions like the Illinois College Press Association contest.